courthub74/NBA-Oracle/README.md

 - Making graphics appear at the selection of drop down menu
 - API integration
 - Parsing and Routing JSON data
-- How to gather desired outcome from limited data
+- How to gather desired outcome from limited API data